 Heart Problems.
 BETASERON may worsen heart problems including congestive heart failure.
 Symptoms of heart problems may include swollen ankles, shortness of breath, decreased ability to exercise, fast heartbeat, tightness in chest, increased need to urinate at night, not being able to lay flat in bed.

 Injection Site Problems.
 Serious skin reactions can happen in some people including areas of severe damage to skin and the tissue below the skin (necrosis).
 These reactions can happen anywhere you inject BETASERON.
-Symptoms of injection site problems may include swelling, redness, or pain at the injection site, fluid drainage from the injection site, breaks in your skin or blue-black skin discoloration.
-Change your injection site each time you inject BETASERON as it will lessen the chance of you having a serious skin reaction.
-Avoid injecting BETASERON into an area of the skin that is sore, reddened, infected or has other problems.
+Symptoms of injection site problems may include swelling, redness, or pain at the injection site, fluid drainage from the injection site, and breaks in your skin or blue-black skin discoloration.
+Call your healthcare provider right away if an injection site becomes swollen and painful or the area looks infected.
+You may have a skin infection or an area of severe skin damage (necrosis) requiring treatment by a healthcare provider.

 Flu-like Symptoms.
 BETASERON can cause flu-like symptoms including fever, chills, tiredness, sweating, muscle aches when you first start to use it.
 These symptoms may decrease over time.
 Taking medicines for fever and pain relief on the days you are using BETASERON may help decrease these symptoms.